Brief History: Illinois Watch Company

 Illinois Watch Case Company

 NOTE: The Illinois Watch Company should not be confused with the Illinois Watch Case Company of Elgin, Illinois.
 The Illinois Watch Case Company was a major manufacture in the city of Elgin, Illinois.
 It manufactured watch cases under many brands, such as "Elgin Giant," "Elgin Pride," "Tivoli," "Spartan," and "Elgin Commander."
-The use of the name "Elgin" in their brand names, or marking the cases with "Elgin USA" has often lead people to believe that a watch was made by the Elgin National Watch Company when it was actually made by another manufacturer, or to think that a watch no longer has its original case because it is "now in an Elgin case."
+The use of the name "Elgin" in their brand names, or marking the cases with "Elgin USA" often leads people to believe that a watch was made by the Elgin National Watch Company when it was actually made by another manufacturer, or to think that a watch no longer has its original case because it is "now in an Elgin case."

 Illinois Watch Company